-Finding: 2016-01
+Finding: 2017-01

-Criteria and condition: The School must be in compliance with the New York State Education Department ("NYSED") requirements.
-NYSED requires the School to maintain proof of fingerprinting clearance for all employees who are in contact with the children.
+Criteria: The New York State Education Department ("NYSED") requires the School to maintain proof of fingerprinting clearance for all employees who are in contact with the children.

-Context: The School did not meet the requirement of finger printing clearance for 1 of the 25 employees files tested.
+Condition and Context: In our 2016 audit, we determined that the School did not meet the requirement of finger printing clearance for 1 of the 25 employees files tested.
+This condition was identified during fiscal 2017.

-Cause: Ineffective management monitoring of NYSED requirements.
+Cause: The School had inadequate management oversight of NYSED requirements.